Last updated January 30, 2023.

 In the 1980s, a German pharmaceutical company launched its first ginkgo product, an extract called EGb 761.

-Manufacturers of ginkgo supplements latched onto this piece of news and erroneously used it as “proof” that ginkgo improves memory and other cognitive functions in all adults.
+Manufacturers of ginkgo supplements erroneously used this piece of news as “proof” that ginkgo improves memory and other cognitive functions in all adults.

 Of course, this is not a scientifically valid extrapolation.

-The Ginkgo Evaluation of Memory (GEM) Study is the largest clinical trial done to date to evaluate ginkgo’s effectiveness on mental decline.
+The Ginkgo Evaluation of Memory (GEM) Study is the largest clinical trial performed to date to evaluate ginkgo’s effectiveness on mental decline.

 This study followed over 3,000 seniors with normal cognition or mild cognitive impairment over a period of eight years.